 - 4. Catch limits shall not apply to CPCs whose annual catch of bigeye tuna in the Convention area in 1999, as provided to the SCRS in 2000, is less than 2,100 t.
 However, the following shall apply: - a) CPCs which are not developing coastal States shall endeavour to maintain their annual catch less than 1,575 t. - b) if the catch of bigeye tuna of any developing coastal CPC not listed in paragraph 3 above exceeds 3,500 t in any given year, a catch limit shall be established for that developing CPC for the following years.
-In such a case, the relevant CPC shall endeavour to adjust its fishing effort so as to be commensurate with their available fishing possibilities. - c) The Commission shall review the fishing development plan of El Salvador in 2016 taking into account special requirements and aspirations of developing countries to develop their own fisheries. - 5.
+In such a case, the relevant CPC shall endeavour to adjust its fishing effort so as to be commensurate with their available fishing possibilities. - 5.
 CPCs shall report quarterly the amount of bigeye caught by vessels flying their flag to the Secretariat by the end of the following quarter.
 When 80% of the catch limit or threshold for a CPC is exceeded, the Secretariat shall notify that to all CPCs. - 6.
 If the total catch exceeds in any year the TAC in paragraph 2, the Commission shall review these measures.